hendryhu/qt-app-demo/README.md

+Note: This is a archived mirror of the original project repository.

 # COMP3004 Final Project

 This is the repository for our team's final project for COMP 3004, where we are building a simulation of the t:slim Insulin Pump in Qt.